JosuX/JosuX/README.md

 # About me 💬 :

-### I'm 22 years old, Software Engineer and Flutter Developer from the Philippines.
+### I'm a Software Engineer and Flutter Developer from the Philippines.

 ### - Hobbies :
 - ✨ Playing JRPGs